 The District, along with nine other Washington State public entities, is a member of NoaNet, a Washington nonprofit mutual corporation.
 NoaNet was incorporated in February 2000 to provide a broadband communications backbone over public benefit fibers leased from BPA throughout Washington.
 The network began commercial operation in January 2001.
-The District's membership interest in NoaNet was 20.72% in 2020 and 2019.
+The District's membership interest in NoaNet was 20.72% in 2021 and 2020.

 As a member of NoaNet and as allowed by RCW 54.16, the District has guaranteed a portion of the 2020 NoaNet \$24.775 million bonds based upon an agreed share of 12.12% of the outstanding balance.
 See Note 12 for additional details.
-The District had no guarantees as of December 31, 2019.
 NoaNet reserves the right to assess members to cover deficits from operations.
 There have been no member assessments since 2011.